Other Arbovirus Infections

-Tick-borne encephalitis (TBE) is caused by a flavivirus that has 3 subtypes, European, Siberian, and Far Eastern.
+Tick-borne encephalitis is caused by a flavivirus that has 3 subtypes, European, Siberian, and Far Eastern.

-TBE is transmitted to humans in focal areas extending from eastern France to northern Japan by the bite of infected hard–bodied ticks, in Europe and in Siberia and the Far East.
+Tick-borne encephalitis is transmitted to humans in focal areas extending from eastern France to northern Japan by the bite of infected hard–bodied ticks, Ixodes ricinus in Europe and Ixodes persulcatus in Siberia and the Far East.
 Ticks are both vector and virus reservoir, and small rodents are the primary amplifying host.
-TBE can also be acquired by ingesting unpasteurized dairy products (such as milk and cheese) from infected goats, sheep, or cows.
+Tick-borne encephalitis can also be acquired by ingesting unpasteurized dairy products (such as milk and cheese) from infected goats, sheep, or cows.

-TBE is not a nationally notifiable disease in the US; however, the CDC reports that 5 cases of TBE occurred among US travelers to Europe and China from 2000 through 2011 (1.).
+Tick-borne encephalitis is not a nationally notifiable disease in the US; however, the Centers for Disease Control and Prevention (CDC) reports that 5 cases of tick-borne encephalitis occurred among US travelers to Europe and China from 2000 through 2011 (2).

-The diagnosis of TBE is usually made serologically by detection of specific IgM antibodies in blood or CSF, which typically appear only after onset of neurologic manifestations.
-Although TBE virus can sometimes be detected in serum by virus isolation or reverse transcriptase PCR (RT-PCR) earlier in disease before antibody titers have risen.
+The diagnosis of tick-borne encephalitis is usually made serologically by detection of specific IgM antibodies in blood or cerebrospinal fluid, which typically appear only after onset of neurologic manifestations.
+The virus that causes tick-borne encephalitis can sometimes be detected in serum by virus isolation or reverse transcriptase polymerase chain reaction (RT-PCR) earlier in disease before antibody titers have risen.

 As with other viral meningoencephalitides, treatment is supportive.

-Although no TBE vaccines are licensed or available in the US, there are several effective inactivated TBE vaccines available in Russia, Europe, and Canada.
+Although no vaccines for tick-borne encephalitis are licensed or available in the US, there are several effective, inactivated tick-borne encephalitis vaccines available in Russia, Europe, and Canada.
 Vaccination is recommended for people who work outdoors or engage in recreational activities in endemic areas and are at risk of tick exposure.

-In the US, tick-borne encephalitis is caused mainly by Powassan virus (POWV), a flavivirus that is related to West Nile, St. Louis encephalitis, and TBE viruses.
-POWV infections have been reported primarily in the northeastern states and the Great Lakes region.
-POWV infections in humans have also been reported in Canada and Russia (southeastern Siberia, northeast of Vladivostok).
+In the US, tick-borne encephalitis is caused mainly by Powassan virus, a flavivirus that is antigenically related to West Nile, St. Louis encephalitis, and tick-borne encephalitis viruses.
+Powassan virus infections have been reported primarily in the northeastern states and the Great Lakes region.
+Powassan virus infections in humans have also been reported in southeastern Canada and Russia (southeastern Siberia, northeast of Vladivostok).

 In the US, there are 2 types of Powassan virus, both linked to human disease:

-Lineage 2 POWV infection is more likely than lineage 1 infection, because ticks rarely bite people.
+Lineage 2 Powassan virus infection is more likely than lineage 1 infection because I. cookei ticks rarely bite people.

-Although rare, POWV encephalitis appears to be increasing since 2006 (4).
-About 75 cases of POWV disease infection have been reported in the US over the past 10 yr (5).
-Cases occur in the late spring to mid-fall, when ticks are most active.
+Although rare, Powassan virus encephalitis appears to be increasing since 2009.
+A total of 144 cases of Powassan virus disease infection have been reported in the US from 2009 to 2018, ranging from 6 to 33 cases per year; most (133) were neurologic disease, resulting in 12 deaths.
+Cases occur in the late spring to mid-fall, when ticks are most active (4).

 In the reported cases of Powassan virus infection, neurologic sequelae were common, and the case-fatality rate was high (up to 10 to 15%).
 This high morbidity and mortality may result from reporting bias because seropositivity in endemic regions is known to be much more common than reported cases, suggesting that there are higher rates of asymptomatic infection.

-POWV should be considered in patients with encephalitis, especially when the patient has a history of tick bite or spends a lot of time outdoors.
-Diagnosis is similar to that of TBE, with serologic tests to detect POWV-specific IgM antibody in serum or CSF and confirmed by neutralizing antibody testing of acute- and convalescent-phase serum specimens at a state public health laboratory or CDC.
+Powassan virus infection should be considered in patients with encephalitis, especially when the patient has a history of tick bite or spends a lot of time outdoors and lives in or has recently traveled to an endemic area.
+Diagnosis is similar to that of tick-borne encephalitis, with serologic tests to detect Powassan virus–specific IgM antibody in serum or cerebrospinal fluid and confirmed by neutralizing antibody testing of acute- and convalescent-phase serum specimens at a state public health laboratory or the CDC.

-There is no vaccine for POWV infection; the vaccine for TBE available outside the US is directed against different flaviviruses and, when one of these TBE vaccines was tested in mice, has did not prove to be protective against POWV.
+There is no vaccine for Powassan virus infection; the vaccine for tick-borne encephalitis available outside the US is directed against different flaviviruses and, when one of these tick-borne encephalitis vaccines was tested in mice, it did not prove to be protective against Powassan virus.